flux-framework/flux-docs/faqs.rst

 .. code-block:: console

- $ flux mini submit -o cpu-affinity=off -N2 -n8 flux start SCRIPT
+ $ flux submit -o cpu-affinity=off -N2 -n8 flux start SCRIPT

 One final method is to use the ``alloc-bypass`` `jobtap plugin <https://flux-framework.readthedocs.io/projects/flux-core/en/latest/man7/flux-jobtap-plugins.html>`_, which allows a job to bypass the